podaac/bignbit/README.md

 > [!IMPORTANT]
 > bignbit uses the [user owned bucket](https://harmony.earthdata.nasa.gov/docs#user-owned-buckets-for-harmony-output) parameter
 > when making Harmony requests.
-If an existing bucket is configured for the `harmony_staging_bucket` parameter, it must
+If an existing bucket is configured for the `bignbit_staging_bucket` parameter, it must
-> have a bucket policy that allows Harmony to write objects to it.
-If `harmony_staging_bucket` is left blank, bignbit will
+> have a bucket policy that allows Harmony write permission and GIBS read permission.
+If `bignbit_staging_bucket` is left blank, bignbit will
-> create a new S3 bucket (named `{app_name}-{stage}-harmony-staging`) and apply the correct permissions automatically.
-This bucket will also automatically expire objects
+> create a new S3 bucket (named `svc-${var.app_name}-${var.prefix}-staging`) and apply the correct permissions automatically.
-> older than 30 days.
+> This bucket will also automatically expire objects older than 30 days.

 bignbit uses the harmony-py library to construct the Harmony requests for generating images.
 Most of the parameters are extracted from the CMA message as a granule is being processed but the `width` and `height` parameters